 Making the Connection

 Expanding protection at Sandy Lake and Sackville River is a perfect way to actualize the idea of landscape connectivity.
 For example, far-ranging endangered Mainland Moose have traditionally inhabited the area, and they continue to be sighted.
-The Nova Scotia Department of Natural Resources considers the proposed Sandy Lake Regional Park as “important mainland moose habitat”.
+The Nova Scotia Department of Natural Resources and Renewables considers the proposed Sandy Lake Regional Park as “important mainland moose habitat”.
 The area needs to stay largely undisturbed to allow passage of moose on and off of the Chebucto Peninsula.

 Take it Outside

 The area proposed for Sandy Lake - Sackville River Regional Park is already used unofficially by citizens of HRM for recreational purposes through a network of existing trails.
 Currently, a wide variety of outdoor activities are conducted on these lands, including mountain biking, bird watching, swimming, paddling, fishing, dog-walking, cross-country skiing and snowshoeing, to name a few.
-The power lines are popular corridors for ATVs.

 More and more, cities (and health authorities) are coming to understand the extensive health benefits of providing people with access to nature.
 HRM is talking about the benefits of nature, but here's a chance for the city to secure this piece of "green" health infrastructure.
 Free, easy access to nature can prevent and treat mental and physical health challenges, and make communities more attractive.